m3o/services/blog/web/content/_posts/2020-05-04-introducing-micro-server.md

 There is no question that most local and production setups vastly differ.
 The differences dictated by resiliency and scaling requirements and available computing resources creates a disconnect between the different steps during the lifecycle of a code change - from the moment of its birth locally to different environments and ending up in production.

-A simple file backed persistent on a simple node is not enough, but similarly you might not want to install and maintain kubernetes or different databases locally.
+A simple file backed persistent on a single node is "not enough" in production settings, but similarly you might not want to install and maintain kubernetes or a different heavy container based solution locally.

 This is one of the many areas of modern microservices based workflows that Micro aims to simplify, and our current focus with the `micro server` release.
 There are many more concepts we plan to explore, so if you are interested, stay tuned for further developments.